Ingrid Jonach

-Ingrid Jonach (born 6 May 1983) is a children's and young adult author who lives in Canberra, the national capital of Australia.
-She graduated from the University of Canberra with a Bachelor of Arts in Professional Writing (Hon).
+Ingrid Jonach (born 6 May 1983) is a children's and young adult author who lives in Canberra.
+She graduated with a bachelor of communications from the University of Canberra with a Bachelor of Arts in Professional Writing in 2005.
 She has worked as a journalist and in public relations.
 Her books include children's picture book A Lot of Things and children's novels The Frank Frankie and Frankie goes to France, which are about a young girl who starts her own newspaper.

-Her début young adult novel When the World was Flat (and we were in love) was published by global science fiction and fantasy imprint Strange Chemistry on 3 September 2013 in the US and Canada and 5 September 2013 in the UK and rest of world.
+Her début young adult novel When the World was Flat (and we were in love) was published by global science fiction and fantasy imprint Strange Chemistry in 2013.